 An inability to sleep, or insomnia, can be one of the signs of depression (a small percentage of depressed people, approximately 15%, oversleep or sleep too much).
 Lack of sleep alone cannot cause depression, but it does play a role.
 Lack of sleep caused by another medical illness or by personal problems can make depression worse.
 An inability to sleep that lasts over a long period of time is also an important clue that someone may be depressed.

 What Causes Depression?

-Your doctor will take your medical history, and will likely ask you whether anyone in your family has depression or other mental health problems.
-He or she may also ask you to describe your moods, your appetite and energy, if you feel under stress, and if you have ever thought about suicide.
+Your doctor will take your medical and family history and may order blood work.
+They may also ask you to describe your moods, your appetite and energy, if you feel under stress, and whether you have ever thought about suicide.

-Your doctor will also perform a physical exam to determine if the cause of your symptoms is caused by another illness.
+Your doctor may also perform a physical exam to determine if the cause of your symptoms is caused by another illness.

 What Depression and Insomnia Treatments Are Available?